edmundmk/ualyze/README.md

 Copyright © 2019 Edmund Kapusniak.
 Licensed under the MIT License.
 See the LICENSE file in the project root for full license information.

+The ucdu module contains ideas from [UCDN](https://github.com/grigorig/ucdn), which is licenced under the ISC license.
+See the LICENSE file in the project root for full license information.